 In this context, UNODC has published a series of criminal intelligence guides for managers, analysts and frontline law enforcement respectively, to serve as reference tools for law enforcement officials performing their respective roles, or to accompany and reinforce training courses in the discipline.
 Capacity building initiatives are supported by training that emphasizes the importance of international cooperation in the investigation of transnational organized crime.

 Before a State can begin to respond to criminal threats, it must first understand them.
 Effective responses must be based on evidence as to the nature of organized crime and the extent to which organized crime groups affect States.
-The SOCTA Handbook (Guidance on the use and preparation of serious organized crime threat assessments) is a guide to preparing a national serious organized crime threat assessment.
+The SOCTA Handbook (not link to get the guide) (Guidance on the use and preparation of serious organized crime threat assessments) is a guide to preparing a national serious organized crime threat assessment.
 Produced by UNODC in conjunction with Interpol, the SOCTA handbook represents the result of collaboration with dedicated law enforcement professionals, representatives of international and non-governmental organizations as well as academic institutions.
 The SOCTA handbook assists policy makers and managers to make better decisions about their responses to serious crime and provides practitioners with guidance on carrying out their own national threat assessments in line with international best practice.

-In addition, UNODC supports the criminal intelligence capabilities for a growing number of regional coordination centers such as the Central Asian Regional Information and Coordination Centre for combating illicit drug trafficking (CARICC) based in Tajikistan; the Joint Planning Cell (JPC) which is part of the Triangular Initiative; the Transnational Crime Units under the West African Coast Initiative (WACI)and the and the Gulf Council Intelligence Centre (GCIC), based in Doha.
+In addition, UNODC supports the criminal intelligence capabilities for a growing number of regional coordination centers such as the Central Asian Regional Information and Coordination Centre for combating illicit drug trafficking (CARICC) based in Tajikistan; the Joint Planning Cell (JPC) which is part of the Triangular Initiative; the Transnational Crime Units under the West African Coast Initiative (WACI) and the and the Gulf Council Intelligence Centre (GCIC), based in Doha.

 The international community is increasingly concerned about the use of kidnapping by organized criminal groups.
 In the most severely affected countries, several hundred kidnappings occur annually.

-Criminals are involved in kidnapping for the purpose of extortion, as a method of accumulating capital for other criminal activities, such as trafficking in firearms, money laundering, drug trafficking, trafficking in people and crimes related to terrorism.
+Criminal groups are involved in kidnapping for the purpose of extortion, as a method of accumulating capital for other criminal activities, such as trafficking in firearms, money laundering, drug trafficking, trafficking in people and crimes related to terrorism.
 In its resolution 2002/16 of 24 July 2002, the Economic and Social Council vigorously condemned and rejected kidnapping in any circumstance for any purpose, and resolved to treat it as a serious crime, particularly when it was connected with actions of organized criminal or terrorist groups.

-While definitional and recording problems make the crime difficult to assess the incidence of kidnapping? at the international level, it is clear that States generally consider this crime to be a serious one.
+While definitional and recording problems make the crime difficult to assess the incidence of kidnapping at the international level, it is clear that States generally consider this crime to be a serious one.
 When committed by an organized crime group, the crime can be addressed in the framework of the provisions on mutual legal assistance and extradition of the Organized Crime Convention.

 Three interconnected recommendations that appeared appropriate in response to information-gathering efforts by UNODC, concern increased efforts to: (i) harmonize definitions and constituent elements of the crime; (ii) monitor the crime according to this common definition, and (iii) cooperate to exchange best practices to strengthen responses.